dmitribodiu/90-days-challenge/algorithms.md

 > Operations
 `Insertion`
     1. Insert using typical BST insertion algorithm (using key)
-    2. Get proper BST, but `priority may be violated`.
+    2. You get proper BST, but `priority may be violated`.
     3. Change nodes keeping BST constrains to safisfy Heap constarint, how to do it?
     4. It turns out that we actually are able to "bubble up" a given node without destroying the Binary Search Tree properties of the tree via an operation called